 Yeah, yeah, yeah.
-You know how to declutter, manage your inventory, and depersonalize a space.
-But a home stager worth her salt is constantly learning.
+You know how to declutter, manage your decor inventory, and depersonalize a space.
+But any home stager worth her salt is constantly learning.
 Even having a few budget-saving tricks up your sleeve can make a big difference in keeping your business thriving!
 Did you know that tossing a couple lemon peels down the garburator can do wonders for the odor?
 But there are more insider tips that you could stand to have up your sleeve.

 Stick around to see the staging certification tricks you’ve been missing out on!

 …instead of buying a brand new bed.
 Ah, the classic “fake it til you make it” trick.
 If transporting the bed is an issue, or if your clients do not want to rent out a larger bed during the staging process, this is a cost-effective option for them.
 All you have to do is ensure the air mattress is blown up properly.
 Neither half-deflated nor bulging!
 Then grab some freshly pressed linens and lie them artfully over the bed.
 The thinner the sheets, the more they reveal about the underlying mattress.